PascalBod/lm-esp32-eclipse/README.md

 Click the **Finish** button.

 After the ESP-IDF download completion, accept to install the tools.
-Beware: the **Install Tools** window wich is then displayed my be behind Espressif-IDE window.
+Beware: the **Install Tools** window wich is then displayed may be displayed behind the Espressif-IDE window.
 Ensure to bring it back to foreground.
 Keep the default values for ESP-IDF directory, for git location and python location, and click the **Install Tools** button.

 When the **Progress** tab says `No operations to display at this time.`, the configuration is done.